The Sea (novel): Plot summary

-The latter half of his summer memories (the relation of Max's memories in the second part of the novel), however, revolve around Max's awkward relationship with Chloe: a girl with a spastic personality and blunt demeanor whom Max describes as one who "[does] not play, on her own or otherwise".
+The latter half of his summer memories (the relation of Max's memories in the second part of the novel), however, revolve around Max's awkward relationship with Chloe: a girl with a disabled personality and blunt demeanor whom Max describes as one who "[does] not play, on her own or otherwise".
 Chloe is shown as a volatile character: flagrantly kissing Max in a Cinema, rough-housing with her brother Myles, and what was hinted as hypersexuality earlier, is quite possibly confirmed as hypersexuality in the book's final moments.

 We soon learn that Chloe and Myles like to tease Rose, who is young and timid enough to feel bullied.
 Max, another day, climbs a tree in the yard of the Cedars' house, and soon spots Rose crying not too far from him.
 Mrs. Grace soon emerges, comforting Rose.
 Max overhears (rather, Max remembers overhearing) key words from their conversation: "love him" and "Mr. Grace".
 Assuming this to mean Rose and Mr. Grace are having an affair, he tells Chloe and Myles.
 The ending of the book entwines the exact moment of Anna's death with Chloe and Myles drowning in the sea itself as Max and Rose look on.
 Max, done with his childhood memories, offers a final memory of a near-death episode while he was inebriated.
-The Colonel does not physically save Max, rather finds him knocked unconscious by a rock (from a drunken stumble).
+The colonel does not physically save Max, rather finds him knocked unconscious by a rock (from a drunken stumble).
 His daughter scolds him at the hospital, assumingly being told he nearly killed himself, and tells him to come home with her.
 It is revealed at this point that Miss Vavasour is Rose herself and she was in love with Mrs. Grace.
 Max finishes with a redaction of himself standing in the sea after Anna's death (an allegory is made between crashing waves and tumultuous periods of his life).
 We are to assume that he will leave the Cedars' home to be cared for by his daughter, Claire.